imba/imba-guide/README.md

 ## Quick start

-To build the documentation, go to the project directory and run `make`.
+To build the documentation, go to the project directory and run `npm run build:docs`.

 The compiled documentation should be present in `build/html/index.html`.
 Open that file in your browser.